abdnh/anki-editor-highlighter/README.md

 This add-on allows you to highlights any specified terms/patterns in the editor. _Work in progress_.

+## Known Issues

+-   Sometimes the cursor jumps around to the previous word or the beginning of the field while the add-on highlights terms as they're typed.

 ## Changelog

 See [CHANGELOG.md](CHANGELOG.md) for a list of changes.